-1. Approve providing for the submission to the qualified electors of the City of Bellevue at an election to be held on November 8, 2016, of a proposition authorizing the City to increase its regular property tax levy above the limit established in RCW 84.55.010 to fund improvements to fire facilities.

-- 2. Appoint the following individuals to the pro/con committees: - \circ Pro committee [name(s) to be provided at the meeting] - \circ Con committee [name(s) to be provided at the meeting] - 3.
+- 1. Approve Ordinance providing for the submission to the qualified electors of the City of Bellevue at an election to be held on November 8, 2016, of a proposition authorizing the City to increase its regular property tax levy above the limit established in RCW 84.55.010 to fund transportation neighborhood safety, connectivity and congestion improvements. - 2.
+Appoint the following individuals to the pro/con committees: - \circ Pro committee [name(s) to be provided at the meeting] - \circ Con committee [name(s) to be provided at the meeting] - 3.
 Approve Ordinance, but take alternate action on the pro/con committees. - 4.
-Do not approve Ordinance.
+Do not approve Ordinance